vdaburon/har-to-jmeter-convertor/README.md

 The BrowserUp Proxy **active** project is available at this url : <br/>
 [Goto the BrowserUp Proxy active project](https://github.com/valfirst/browserup-proxy)

-Note : The BrowserMod Proxy tool is no more active (since september 2017) and it's recommended to migrate to BrowerUp proxy https://github.com/valfirst/browserup-proxy the "valfirst" GitHub username is important.
+Note : The BrowserMod Proxy tool is no more active (since september 2017) and it's recommended to migrate to BrowerUp proxy https://github.com/valfirst/browserup-proxy the "valfirst" GitHub username/project is important.

 ## Parameters
 Parameters are :